 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any time and are a common problem for households.
-They can be uncomfortable dirty, inconvenient, and messy, and require immediate attention.
-However, you don’t require an emergency plumber immediately.
-In this blog, we will guide you through the steps to get your toilet unclogged in no time.
+Toilet blockages can happen at any time, and are a common issue for homeowners.
+It’s unpleasant messy and uninspiring and require immediate attention.
+But, you don’t necessarily have to contact the plumber immediately.
+In this blog we’ll take you through some simple steps to clear your toilet in no time.

 Key Takeaways

-- Toilet blockages can be cured with the use of simple tools like a plunger baking soda
+- Toilet blockages are easily remediated with the use of simple tools such as plungers, baking soda

 - Rubber Gloves